News | Scientific Update | Oct 1, 2020

 PMI’s requested MRTP claims

 The FDA has authorized the marketing of IQOS Tobacco Heating System in the U.S. as an MRTP with Reduced Exposure Information.
-The IQOS system is the name under which our Electronically Heated Tobacco Product (EHTS) is marketed.
+The IQOS system is the name under which our Tobacco Heating System (THS) is marketed.
 The agency found that the issuance of the modified risk tobacco product orders with reduced exposure information would be “appropriate to promote the public health and is expected to benefit the health of the population as a whole.”
 The FDA also concluded that the totality of evidence presented suggests that a measurable and substantial reduction in morbidity or mortality among individual tobacco users is reasonably likely to be established in subsequent studies.

 Detailed map of the USA, showcasing the statistics on the percentage of smokers in each country

-In particular, the agency determined that PMI demonstrated that EHTS heats tobacco and does not burn it, and that this significantly reduces the production of harmful and potentially harmful chemicals compared to cigarette smoke.
+In particular, the agency determined that PMI demonstrated that THS heats tobacco and does not burn it, and that this significantly reduces the production of harmful and potentially harmful constituents (HPHCs) compared with cigarette smoke.
 The FDA also concluded that the totality of evidence presented suggests that a measurable and substantial reduction in morbidity or mortality among individual tobacco users is reasonably likely to be established in subsequent studies.

-While we are convinced that the totality of evidence demonstrates that switching completely to EHTS presents less risk of harm compared to continued smoking, we will continue to work closely with the agency to determine what information would allow the FDA to conclude that the specific and statutory requirements in the U.S. are met, and therefore to authorize us to communicate reduced risk or harm information.pmisci
+While we are convinced that the totality of evidence demonstrates that switching completely to THS presents less risk of harm compared to continued smoking, we will continue to work closely with the agency to determine what information would allow the FDA to conclude that the specific and statutory requirements in the U.S. are met, and therefore to authorize us to communicate reduced risk or harm information.

 Three facts about IQOS Heating Tobacco System Product